 Programming networks sockets directly, rather than using an abstraction or library, is a challenging task.
-This holds true in any language that exposes sockets from C and C++ to Python.
+This holds true in any language that exposes sockets from C and C++ to Python and Rust.

 Furthermore, the basic API for sockets is actually not that complicated, with most of the semantics not changing much since Berkeley Sockets.
 Even today modern operating systems implement some version of the Berkeley socket interface.